 Booksmith Bookstore

 I would not be stuck on a desert island without the book You Are My Miracle by Maryann Cusimano Love and Satomi Ichikawa.
 This book comes as close as anything I have ever read to describing the great love between a parent and child.
 Its beauty is in its simplicity.
 I sell many copies to adults as gifts for their adult children as well as to parents of young children.
-I’ve yet to see a Miracle_Book_Opencustomer read it without sentimental tears.
+I’ve yet to see a customer read it without sentimental tears.
 And I’ve yet to discuss its beauty without those same sentimental drops myself.
 Each of my four adult children has a personal copy inscribed with a handwritten love letter from both my husband and myself.

 Tricia Lightweis, owner of Booksmith Bookstore in Seneca, South Carolina